 It’s hard to talk about dining in Oxford without a mention of Chef John Currence.
 The James Beard award-winning chef and former Top Chef competitor has built a culinary “dine-asty” in Oxford that helped put our town on the map, drawing foodies from around the country.
 City Grocery is marked by its approachable elegance, with dishes that are flavorful but never pretentious–and Currence’s shrimp and grits dish has become an Oxford legend in and of itself.

-At Snackbar, 2019 James Beard winner chef Vishwesh Bhatt & Currence bring their own flare to the ever-changing menu .
+Across the Square, Bouré serves up Southern spins on all-American classics and you can’t go wrong with their crab cakes or Bouré burger.
+At Snackbar, 2019 James Beard winner chef Vishwesh Bhatt & Currence bring their own flare to the ever-changing menu fusing Indian and Southern cuisines, alongside the raw oyster bar.
 Next door, Big Bad Breakfast, a.k.a.
 BBB, is best described as a place that truly lives up to its name–except for the fact that it’s also a great place to grab lunch.

 Speaking of brunch–it’s an event we take seriously in Oxford.
 Whether you need a piping hot cup of local-blend coffee first thing or a leisurely late-morning brunch, we’ve got you covered.
 The aforementioned BBB and Saint Leo morning offerings are a sure bet, as is Bottletree Bakery, one of the most cherished spots on The Square.
-Early each morning, pastries, breads, biscuits and more are freshly baked and waiting for the crowd that will undoubtedly fill the bakery’s mismatched chairs and sip on its infamous Bowl of Soul.
-For solo diners, the low-top bar is a fun spot to grab a bite, read the local paper, and people watch.
-Fill-Up with Billups is another delicious spot, featuring a menu filled with all of the Southern classics to start your day, as is Cabin 82, a cozy cafe nestled in the lobby of Graduate Oxford hotel.
+Thursday through Sunday, early in the morning, pastries, breads, biscuits and more are freshly baked and waiting for the crowd that will undoubtedly fill the bakery’s mismatched chairs and sip on its infamous Bowl of Soul.
+Cabin 82, a cozy cafe nestled in the lobby of the Graduate Oxford hotel, is a great spot to grab a coffee or bite to eat and real the local paper.
+Sleepy Cactus has been serving up delicious and authentic “Tex-Mex-issippi” from their brick and mortar store since 2022, and their breakfast tacos and horchata cold brew are already fan-favorites.
+Have a hankering for something sweet?
+Try High Rise Doughnuts.
+Here, the artisan croissant-dough edibles are thoughtfully prepared with a fusion of delicious and unique flavors, such as banana puddin, sweet corn and blueberry crisp, blackberry bacon brie and the kid-friendly favorite, milk and cookies.
 If you’re looking for an under-the-radar option, The Beacon, a local favorite, is a no-frills spot serving up plates of Southern goodness.